juicedata/juicefs-csi-driver/docs/en/examples/delay-delete.md

 ---
-sidebar_label: Delay deletion of mount pod
+sidebar_label: Delay Deletion of Mount Pod
 ---

 # How to delay delete mount pod